roye52371/System-Programing-Concurrency-and-server-client-programing/project2-concurrency/README.md

-* I used a json files as input files for the demonstration of this project .
+* I used a json files as input files for the demonstration of this project (4 inputfiles added as an examples).